aayush993/AWS-SAA-Notes/AWS Billing and Cost Management.md

 - when you need to monitor cost beyond a certain amount

 ## Pricing Calculator
-- to calculate price of the AWS service you will be using you can use for your cloud usecase
+- to calculate price of the AWS service you will be using you can use for your cloud use-case

 ## Cost anomaly detection
 - service to root cause unusual spending